 |

-- Nancy Wilson, Straight On (Heart) [near tie: Magic Man]
+- Ann Wilson, Barracuda (Heart) [near tie: Straight On]

 - Tina Turner, What's Love Got to Do With It? [near tie: Proud Mary]